Skip to main content

 What Is the Systemic Impact of Hormonal Disruption?

 The hormonal fallout extends far beyond the HPA axis, creating interconnected loops of dysfunction.
-The state of induced by chronic hypercortisolism is a central driver of this pathology.
+The state of insulin resistance induced by chronic hypercortisolism is a central driver of this pathology.
 Insulin resistance and the resulting accumulation of visceral adipose tissue (VAT) create a systemic, low-grade inflammatory state.

 VAT functions as an endocrine organ, secreting pro-inflammatory cytokines.
 These cytokines feed back to the brain, further stimulating the HPA axis and contributing to the cycle of cortisol release.
 This creates a vicious cycle ∞ stress drives cortisol, cortisol drives insulin resistance and VAT accumulation, and VAT-induced inflammation further stimulates the stress axis.